Kansas back atop Top 25 as Baylor slides to No. 2 after loss

 RISING AND FALLING

-The Blue Jays climbed from No. 15 into the top 10 for the first time since the 2016-17 season after beating then-No. 19 Marquette and then-No. 21 Butler last week.
-Their streak has moved them to within a game of Seton Hall — which climbed from No. 16 to No. 13 this week — in what has become an intrigue race for the Big East title.
+The Bluejays climbed from No. 15 into the top 10 for the first time since the 2016-17 season after beating then-No. 19 Marquette and then-No. 21 Butler last week.
+Their streak has moved them to within a game of Seton Hall – which climbed from No. 16 to No. 13 this week – in what has become an intriguing race for the Big East title.

 The biggest jump this week came from BYU, which followed a victory over Santa Clara with a resounding 91-78 win over Gonzaga.
 The Cougars climbed six spots to No. 17 with their eighth straight victory.